97ivantomic/showcase/README.md

 This repo is my playground for data structures and algorithms.

-I've made it public to serve as an example of my style of coding (and maybe some analytical skills or technical knowledge, but mostly style).
+Due a lack of an actual open-source project to share, I've made this one public to serve as an example of my coding style (and maybe of some analytical skills or technical knowledge, but mostly style).

 For example, I tend to favor readability over everything else and like making unit tests go from red to green.